Regions of England: Regions as areas of administration

+From 2006 to 2013, there were ten strategic health authorities (SHAs), which were part of the structure of the National Health Service in England.
+Each SHA corresponded to a region, except for South East England, which was divided into western and eastern parts.
+Each SHA was responsible for managing performance, enacting directives and implementing health policy as required by the Department of Health at a regional level.
+Initially twenty-eight in number, they were reduced to ten in 2006.
+Along with primary care trusts, they were replaced by clinical commissioning groups and Public Health England in 2013 under the Health and Social Care Act 2012.

 In 1998, regional chambers were created in the eight English regions outside London under the provisions of the Regional Development Agencies Act 1998.
 The powers of the assemblies were limited, and members were appointed, largely by local authorities, rather than being directly elected.
 The functions of the English regions were essentially devolved to them from Government departments or were taken over from pre-existing regional bodies, such as regional planning conferences and regional employers' organisations.
 Each assembly also made proposals for the UK members of the Committee of the Regions, with members drawn from the elected councillors of the local authorities in the region.
 The final nominations were made by central government.
 Although they were publicly funded, one of the Regional Assemblies claimed not to be a public authority and therefore not subject to the Freedom of Information Act 2000.

 As power was to be devolved to Scotland, Northern Ireland and Wales without corresponding devolution in England, a series of referendums were planned to establish elected regional assemblies in some of the regions.
 The first was held in London in 1998 and was passed.
 The London Assembly and Mayor of London of the Greater London Authority were created in 2000.
 A referendum was held in North East England on 4 November 2004, but the proposal for an elected assembly was rejected.